Teatro Comunale di Bologna: Associated music history

 The 19th century saw the presentation of twenty operas by Gioachino Rossini, while seven of Vincenzo Bellini's ten operas were presented in the 1830s.
 Works by Giuseppe Verdi and, later in 1871, the Italian premiere of Wagner's Lohengrin, dominated the theatre's repertoire as the century progressed.
 In fact, Bologna became the location for several other Wagner opera premieres in Italy, notably with the composer present for his Rienzi and the Parsifal premiere on 1 January 1914.

 Another major figure associated with the Teatro Comunale from 1894 onwards was Arturo Toscanini, who conducted Verdi's Falstaff in that year and conducted with the company until the Second World War.

 Premieres at the house have included Alessandro Solbiati's Il suono giallo, based on Wassily Kandinsky's experimental play The Yellow Sound on 13 June 2015.

 The orchestra of the company was established on a stable foundation in 1956.
 Sergiu Celibidache was the first principal conductor under this new regime, from 1956 to 1973.
 The most recent principal conductor of the company was Michele Mariotti, from 2008 to 2018, and he also held the title of music director from 2014 to 2018.

 In March 2021, Oksana Lyniv made her first guest-conducting appearance with the company, in a streamed quarantine concert without an audience.
 She returned for an additional guest-conducting appearance in a May 2021 concert with an audience present.
 In October 2021, the Teatro Comunale di Bologna announced the appointment of Lyniv as its new music director, effective January 2022, with an initial contract of 3 years.
-Lyniv is the first female conductor to be named music director of the company, and the first female conductor ever to be named music director of an Italian opera company.
+She is the first female conductor to be named music director of the company, and the first female conductor ever to be named music director of an Italian opera company.